Tie Me Kangaroo Down, Sport: The story of the song

-As he rose on his pillow and said...

-In Harris's version, a dying Australian stockman instructs his friends to take care of his affairs after he is gone.
-The first of these is to watch his wallabies feed, then to tie his kangaroo down, since they jump around (which is the chorus).
+In Harris' version, a dying Australian stockman instructs his friends to take care of his affairs after he is gone.
+The first of these is to watch his wallabies’ feed, then to tie his kangaroo down, since they jump around (which is the chorus).
 "Sport" is an Australian term of address, alluding to "good sport", which often, as in this case, praises someone for carrying out a small favour one is asking of them.
 The lyrics mention animals and objects associated with Australia, including cockatoos, koalas, platypuses, and didgeridoos.
 His last dying wish is "Tan me hide when I'm dead, Fred".
 By the end of the song, the stockman has died and his wish has been carried out: "So we tanned his hide when he died, Clyde, and that's it hanging on the shed".

 Deleted verse

 The fourth verse caused some controversy in 1964 because of its use of the word "Abo", an offensive slang term for Aboriginal Australians.
-The lyrics of this verse (not found on Rolf Harris's official website) were as follows:
+The lyrics of this verse (not found on Harris's official website) were as follows: